FMLJohn/HilbertPolynomial/README.md

 `𝒞` to `G` is additive if `λ B = λ A + λ C` for every short exact sequence `0 --> A --> B --> C --> 0` in `𝒞`. `AdditiveFunction 𝒞 G` is the type of all additive functions from `𝒞` to `G`; we denote it as `𝒞 ⟹+ G`.
 2. `generatingSetOverBaseRing 𝒜`.
 Given a commutative ring `A` and a function `𝒜 : ℕ → AddSubgroup A` with `GradedRing 𝒜`, if `S : generatingSetOverBaseRing 𝒜`, then `S` is a finite collection of homogeneous elements of `A` that generates `A` over `𝒜 0`.

-From now on, unless stated otherwise, we assume the following:
+From this point onward in this page, unless stated otherwise, we assume the following:
 ```
 universe u
 variable {A M : Type u}